JasonEtco/jasonet.co/src/pages/posts/on-lurking.md

 ### Who you are matters here

 It doesn't make sense to ignore the biases and identity that you bring to the channels that you lurk in - it's not realistic, and can be harmful if ignored.
 This comes back to being a visitor in others' spaces; my opinion isn't more important than those of the people who are actually working on these projects.
-Steamrolling as an uninvited guest is about as rude as it gets.
+Steamrolling as an uninvited guest is about as rude and destructive as it gets.
 Respecting the position of the other people involved is paramount to being a _kind_ lurker.

 This is true for your role as well; not all companies deal with hierarchy in the same way, but your level in the company influences how your opinions are considered.
 Trust is key here.
 For example, if you're the CTO and you lurk in an engieering team's channel, _think before you speak_.
-Trust that they'll come to the best conclusion.
+Trust that they'll come to the best conclusion, even without your 2 cents.

 ## Dealing with the onslaught of messages